AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 There may be more test setup than before.
 Especially if you use e.g. Messages queues.
 But other parts of the application, e.g. application startup is also largely tested.
 However this setup is not verbosely repeated in each test.

+In the ASP .NET world we use the [test server](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests) to allow this test style.
+We customise the startup where needed by adding using fakes for external dependencies, but otherwise leave it as is.
+Thus tests also test a lot of the application's startup code, and will tell us if e.g. a new service is missing from the Dependency Injection Container.

 ## Other kinds of tests

 Other kinds of tests are also OK.
 The general concept of a "testing pyramid" has merit.
 We recognise that there is no one single test style that will do everything.
 I have mentioned lower-level tests and integration tests.
 Tests on an application that has been deployed to a development environment are also useful.
 As is production monitoring.
 However, these decoupled unit tests can form the backbone, the single largest and most thorough part of the testing part of the process.

-In the ASP .NET world we use the [test server](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests) to allow this test style.
-We customise the startup where needed by adding using fakes for external dependencies, but otherwise leave it as is.
-Thus tests also test a lot of the application's startup code, and will tell us if e.g. a new service is missing from the Dependency Injection Container.
+## Other considerations

 Refactoring: We have found this test style to be better for refactoring.
 Refactoring is "changing code, while tests still pass".
+But how can refactoring happen at all, if your tests are so coupled that changing anything breaks tests - and not due to changes of functionality, but merely due to e.g. extracting a class, renaming a method, adding or removing a method parameter?

 It is better to be free to refactor, even extract classes, or merge classes, and immediately afterwards get green tests, rather than tests that don't even compile as they are so tightly bound to public methods on classes.
 The test should fail when the application is doing something different, not when the code is moved around.

 Coupled tests are fragile.
 Coupled tests are verbose and hard to read.
 Coupled tests impede refactoring but don't give good assurances that the app as a whole works well.
 They promote a "test after implementation" workflow, which cannot be TDD.
 The one thing that they excel at is test coverage.
+And past a certain point, this is not an important metric.

 We have also found that decoupled tests much better support Test-Driven Development.
 Working from the outside in, it is much easier to code up e.g. a new field on a request and the expected outcome, before even touching the code under test.